George Keister

-George W. Keister (January 10, 1859 - December 27, 1945) was an American architect.
-His work includes the Hotel Gerard (1893), the Astor Theatre (1906), the Belasco Theatre (1907), the Bronx Opera House (1913), the Apollo Theater in Harlem (1914), the Selwyn Theatre (now American Airlines Theatre, 1918), and the First Baptist Church in the City of New York.
-He also designed Woodbridge Hall at 431 Riverside Drive (1901), which faced demolition in 1996, and the Sigma Chi Fraternity at 565 W. 113th St. (1903).
+George W. Keister (January 10, 1859 – December 27, 1945) was an American architect.
+His work includes the Hotel Gerard (1893), the Astor Theatre (1906), the Belasco Theatre (1907), the Bronx Opera House (1913), the Apollo Theater in Harlem (1914), the Selwyn Theatre (now Todd Haimes Theatre, 1918), and the First Baptist Church in the City of New York.
+He also designed Woodbridge Hall at 431 Riverside Drive (1901), which faced demolition in 1996, and the Sigma Chi fraternity at 565 W. 113th St. (1903).

 History

 George Keister was born in Bellevue, Iowa, on January 10, 1859, to George W. and Mary R. Keister, née MacMurphy.
 He was educated in the schools of his hometown and those of Rochester, Minnesota, where his family later moved.
 He attended Cornell College before moving to Boston to study architecture at the Massachusetts Institute of Technology.
 During this time he also studied in the architecture firms of Ware & Van Brunt and George F. Meacham.
 After leaving school he was a building superintendent in the office of Meacham for two years.
 In 1885 he went to New York to establish a private practice, and was nominally associated with Russell Sturgis until 1890.

 Keister was a skilled but little known architect who was active in New York City from the mid-1880s into the third decade of the twentieth century.
 He had a brief partnership with Frank E. Wallis (1887–88) and in the 1890s, served as secretary of the Architectural League.
 Although barely a score of his buildings have been identified, the collection indicates a gifted and innovative architect with facile design ability in a variety of styles.
-Prior to David Belasco's Stuyvesant, he had designed three New York theaters: in 1905, the Colonial (Hampton's; at 1887 Broadway) and Loew's Yorkville Theater (157 East 86th Street), and the Astor Theater in the following year; all three have been demolished.
+Prior to David Belasco's Stuyvesant (now Belasco), he had designed three New York theaters: in 1905, the Colonial (Hampton's; at 1887 Broadway) and Loew's Yorkville Theater (157 East 86th Street), and the Astor Theater in the following year; all three have been demolished.
 Belasco's Stuyvesant Theater thus takes on the added significance of being the earliest extant theater of an architect who would later make theaters his specialty, executing at least a dozen others in New York by 1923.